mlotti/mlotti/README.md

 Previously software and data science at **CERN**

-📫 You can reach me on email
+📫 You can reach me on mikko.lotti(at)gmail.com

 <!--
 **mlotti/mlotti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.